-Feedback was originally requested by 5/12/17.
+Originally, EO 1100 survey feedback was requested to be submitted by 5/12/17.
 AVC Leo Van Cleve met with Senate Executive Committee.
 EO 1100 consultation memo and timing were discussed.
-Negotiations resulted in extending the deadline to 6/16/17 and an agreement that the ASCSU would convene a five-member work group to review the draft EO 1100, following receipt of campus feedback in June.
-Work group members were to be paid \$500.
+In response to the committee's request, the deadline was extended to 6/16/17 in order to give campuses more time to consider the issues.
+Administration agreed to the ASCSU request to convene a five-member work group to review the draft EO 1100, following receipt of campus feedback in June.
+Work group members were to be paid \$500 each.

-EVC Blanchard met with the Executive Committee, and his letter of March 15, 2017 confirmed the arrangements.
+EVC Blanchard met with the Executive Committee, and his letter of March 15, 2017 addressed senate concerns, confirmed the agreed-upon consultation feedback deadline, and confirmed the agreed-upon consultation process and timing.
+EVC Blanchard's letter responding to Chair Miller included: